fazeVaib/SortingVisualizer/README.md

 ### TODO
-- Implementing more algorithms
 - Comparisons between algorithms
-- Deploying on web using python web frameworks like Flask or Django
+- Deploying on web using python web frameworks like Flask, Django or Dash.